Junta of Commanders of the Armed Forces 1970 (Bolivia)

 The Junta of Commanders of the Armed Forces (1970) was a military junta which ruled Bolivia from October 6, 1970 through October 7, 1970 and consisted of Efraín Guachalla Ibáñez, Fernando Sattori Ribera, Alberto Albarracín Crespo.
-This junta came to power after a coup d'etat and its removal of President Alfredo Ovando Candía.
+This junta came to power after a coup d'etat and its removal of President Alfredo Ovando.

 This junta was dissolved with Juan José Torres becoming de facto President of Bolivia until August 21, 1971.